cpaxton/costar_stack/README.md

 By default, this roslaunch is exactly the same as ```rosrun sp_segmenter SPSegmenterNode -p``` except that it can be run without the need to be on the root of sp_segmenter directory.
 The data folder in default is located in ```"$(find sp_segmenter)/data/"```, and can be modified by changing parameters.launch.

-It is possible to pass some arguments to set the object type, input point cloud topic, and the segmenter outputs.
+It is possible to pass some arguments to set the object type, input point cloud topic, the segmenter outputs, and some additional parameters that is used by the segmenter.
+See ```launch/SPServer.launch``` for more ros parameters that can be costumized.

 Args list:

 object		:	the object file name without extension.
 Support multiple object by adding ```,``` between object name.
 Pay attention to object order if using multiple object by following svm_path object order (Ignore background tag such as UR5).Default: ```drill```